Heart Disease Cholesterol | Heart Disease with High Cholesterol facts

 Q3: What cholesterol level causes a heart attack?

 A: There isn’t one magic number that causes a heart attack.
-High LDL (bad) cholesterol, especially with low HDL (good) cholesterol, makes it more likely.
+High LDL (bad) cholesterol, especially with low HDL (good) cholesterol, makes it more.
 But other things like your family history and smoking also matter.
 Talk to your doctor to figure out your risk and how to lower it.

 Q4: What are the signs of high cholesterol?

-A: High cholesterol usually doesn’t have symptoms you can feel.
+A: High cholesterol rarely has symptoms you can feel.
 But it can show up as chest pain (angina), yellowish bumps on your skin (xanthomas), or fatty deposits near your eyes.
 It’s important to get regular check-ups and blood tests to catch and take care of it early.

 Conclusion